Guess who has lots of lentils hanging out in the pantry, begging to be used? ::raises hand::

 - Add 1 tablespoon of Worcestershire sauce and cook mushrooms until liquid has been cooked off and they have turned golden.

 - Once the lentils are done, drain any remaining liquid.

-- In a large bowl, add the lentils, mushrooms, oat bran, seasonings, tomato paste, Italian seasoning, salt, and fennel seeds.
+- In a large bowl, add the lentils, mushrooms, oat flour, seasonings, tomato paste, Italian seasoning, salt, and fennel seeds.
 Combine well.

-- Allow the mixture to sit for at least 10 minutes to cool off and to allow the oat bran to soak up the moisture.
+- Allow the mixture to sit for at least 10 minutes to cool off and to allow the oat flour to soak up the moisture.